 Reconnect With Loved Ones

 Unless all of your family and friends live nearby, you most-likely have a connection with someone outside of your area.
-While we have recently discovered the beauty of video chats, it is not the same as going to visit that person.
+While we have discovered the beauty of video chats, it is not the same as going to visit that person.
+For some people, it has been years since they have seen their loved ones.
+Now is the time to catch up and give those much-needed hugs.
 While you're visiting, it might be fun to explore the area and make memories with your loved ones!

 Let's face it.
-Sometimes vacations cause more stress than relaxation.
+Vacations can cause more stress than relaxation.
 There are a number of reasons as to why that is.
 For example:

 Yeah, this is the most obvious one.
 Not everyone has the budget to travel somewhere new and pay for travel, lodging, excursions, food, cars/transportation, and anything else that pops up.
 The average American spends about $1200 on their vacation, making it difficult for just anyone to go on vacation.
 On top of that, it is difficult to get paid time off, meaning that it could cost you to not be at work.